Heptalysis Whitepaper

 This was the case of pets.com, a company that went from startup

 to IPO to liquidation in less than 2 years.
-They made order pet
+They made ordering

-food very simple, but at the same time customers had to wait for
+pet food very simple, but at the same time customers had to wait

 products unattractive.
 When the dot-com bubble burst and their